AY2526S1-CS2103T-F08b-3/tp/docs/UserGuide.md

 >
 > Bottom: Shows the file location where your data is saved

-## Understanding ID Numbers vs List Positions
+## Understanding ID Numbers vs Index

 ConnectEd uses two different numbering systems.
 It's important to understand the difference!